WeathertrackUS/OBS-Weather-Tools/docs/dev-environment.md

 wsl --install
 ```

-2.Verify and set WSL2 as default:
+2. Verify and set WSL2 as default:

 ```powershell
 wsl --version
 wsl --set-default-version 2
 ```

-3.Install Ubuntu from Microsoft Store and create user account when prompted
+3. Install Ubuntu from Microsoft Store and create user account when prompted

-4.Update Ubuntu (in WSL2 terminal):
+4. Update Ubuntu (in WSL2 terminal):

 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

+## VS Code Setup

+1. Install the WSL Extension for VS Code

+2. Hit the `F1` key and select the `WSL: Connect to WSL using Distro...` and select Ubuntu

 ## Redis Setup in WSL2